Simple 5 Question System for Choosing Preterite vs. Imperfect

 Your students will need lots of fill-in-the-blank preterite vs. imperfect practice activities so they can choose quickly and efficiently, but after trying this for a while, you’ll be amazed at their level of mastery!

-If you’re looking for more resources, I created a preterite and imperfect mega-bundle that will walk you through these teaching tenses step by step.
+If you’re looking for more resources, I wrote a series of blog posts including How to Teach Preterite Conjugations and Engaging Preterite vs. Imperfect Activities and created a preterite and imperfect mega-bundle that will walk you through these teaching tenses step by step.
 It includes everything you need and more to not only teach these tricky tenses from start to finish but to engage your students with active, hands-on learning activities.
 Will save you hours and hours of time!
 Bet you could use some extra time right about now.